NoahHA/Chess-AI/README.md

 # Chess-AI

-Chess game made in Unity, will eventually feature an AI opponent
+Chess game made in Unity, features an AI opponent using the MiniMax algorithm.